Contact US

 Rocket Propulsion:

 Rockets work based on Newton's third law.
-The engine expels gasses at high speeds in one direction (action), which generates an equal and opposite force pushing the rocket in the opposite direction (reaction), allowing it to lift off.
+The engine expels gases at high speeds in one direction (action), which generates an equal and opposite force pushing the rocket in the opposite direction (reaction), allowing it to lift off.

 Jumping: